-subtitle tool
+subtitle converter

 Convert SRT / SCC / ITT to WebVTT (.VTT)